UmerMujtaba/DaviCho/README.md

 # DaviCho
-This is a website , I made during my certification in Front End Development with coursera.
+This is a website, I worked on during my certification in Front End Development using Coursera platform.